CMU-AI-Maker-Space/Pepper-Robot/README.md

 ## Read Images from Camera (read_frame.py)

-This code was adaper from the NAOqi Documentation
+This code was adapted from the NAOqi Documentation

 This code can be used to extract images from the head camera on the robot